rcbensley/collectd-python-mariadbd/README.md

   * Disks plugin
   * Computed metrics like status.reads, status.writes
   * Link to MariaDB's QRT docs
+* Add all the slave/replca metrics to this doc
 * Example outputs of the rrdtool data

 ## FAQ